Types of Fossil Soils

 As a terra rossa soil forms, the underlying limestone surface is simultaneously being dissolved and lowered by the chemical action of acidic water within the soil.
 The dark clay material within the terra rossa soils was once considered to be exclusively the residue of non-soluble impurities within the limestone, which were concentrated in the soil as the limestone was dissolved (SA1).
 However, because of the high purity of Bermuda’s limestones it has been calculated (LA2) that the thickness of limestone that would have to be dissolved to produce sufficient insoluble residue to form a typical Bermuda terra rossa palaeosol is unrealistically large.
 Other sources of the non-carbonate minerals within these palaeosols, and soils, therefore has to be found.

 There is evidence that “foreign” minerals found in Bermuda’s soils arrived as airborne dust which was carried from the Sahara Desert by winds which circulate high in the atmosphere.
 These air currents flow westward near the equator and then northward, across the Caribbean and North America, towards Bermuda.
 The chemistry of the particles appears to support this hypothesis (HE12).

 An alternative explanation for the composition of these “red” soils is that the non-carbonate minerals, including silica, are actually not so foreign, and largely comprise material that was derived locally from the Bermuda volcanic seamount (PR1).
 When sea levels were low, during glacial periods of the Pleistocene Epoch, the edge of the Bermuda platform would have been exposed to wave erosion.
-Resultant beaches of volcanic sand would, it is argued, have provided a source of fine material to be carried landward by the wind and accumulate on the land surface as a component of the soil.
+Resultant beaches of volcanic sand would, it is argued, have provided a source of iron-rich (red) material to be carried landward by the wind and accumulate on the land surface as a component of the soil.

 Soil pipes or “palmetto stumps” – which?